 The Data Protection course was introduced to staff on 1 September 2021 and the Information Security course introduced in September 2022.
 Employees complete the courses when they join the CPCA (or when the course was first introduced for staff already in post) and then again on the anniversary of completion of the previous year's courses.
+October 2022 is low because this was when the Information Security course was first introduced and not many had completed the course.
+The percentage who have completed the courses then increased in November and December.

 The aim is to ensure that all staff (temporary/permanent/contractors/interims) complete the mandatory Data Protection and Information Security courses within their first week of employment with the CPCA.
 The completion of the course indicates that staff are carrying out the training.
 The quiz at the end of the course indicates that the person understands the training provided.
+It does not, however, indicate the effectiveness of the training in everyday work or changing of behaviours.